Marzipan

 Marzipan is a confection consisting primarily of sugar and almond meal (ground almonds), sometimes augmented with almond oil or extract.
+Variants can be made from other nuts, or apricot or peach kernels, instead of almonds.

 It is often made into sweets; common uses are chocolate-covered marzipan and small marzipan imitations of fruits and vegetables.
 It can also be used in biscuits or rolled into thin sheets and glazed for icing cakes, primarily birthday cakes, wedding cakes and Christmas cakes.
 Marzipan may also be used as a baking ingredient, as in stollen or banket.
 In some countries, it is shaped into small figures of animals as a traditional treat for New Year's Day or Christmas.
-Marzipan is also used in Tortell, and in some versions of king cake eaten during the Carnival season.
+Marzipan is used in some versions of king cake eaten during the Carnival season.